Varijon/BoxShop/README.md

 >boxshop.reload -- /bsreload

+This permission/command allows you to reload the config.

 ## Notes:
 While this mod has checks in place to prevent duping (like the contents changing while someone is buying), please make sure you test this in your environment before adding.